LTheGreatest/BD_Project/README.md

 ## BD Project

 This project was made for the BD UC.
-The main goal is to build a relation database using sqlite that can be used for a streaming app (movies and series).
+The main goal is to build a relational database using sqlite that can be used in a streaming app (movies and series).
 This repository contains the definition of the tables and the database population
-(one using the AI help and the other without).
+(one using AI help and the other without help).

 Final Grade: 16.4